Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Introduction

 In this paper, we aim at going beyond this first successful determination of the distance of \PCygni\ by a second observation at a different epoch of the same star, and by extending the method to the blue supergiant Rigel ($\beta$~Ori), which presents a much weaker emission in the H$\alpha$ line.
-Thus, we can examine the application of the so-called Wind Momentum Luminosity Relation (WLR hereafter,~\citet{Kudritzki:2000}) in the context of temporal-spectral variability of LBV stars, here \PCygni\, and different B supergiants (Rigel), for the use of the WLR as an independent distance indicator for extragalactic sources such as the Virgo cluster~\citep{Kudritzki:1999} in the future.
+Thus, we can examine the application of the so-called Wind Momentum Luminosity Relation~\citep[WLR hereafter,][]{Kudritzki:1995, Puls:1996, Kudritzki:2000} in the context of temporal-spectral variability of LBV stars, here \PCygni\, and different B supergiants (Rigel), for the use of the WLR as an independent distance indicator for extragalactic sources such as the Virgo cluster~\citep{Kudritzki:1999} in the future.
 For this purpose, the experimental setup has been improved and now exploits the two orthogonal polarizations, instead of one as done in the previous setup.
 It also allows measuring simultaneously the spatial intensity correlation function with two telescopes and the temporal intensity correlation on one telescope used to calibrate the spatial intensity correlations at zero baseline.
-The results obtained on \PCygni\ and Rigel are used to determine their distances, based on measured spectra and the radiative transfer code CMFGEN~\citep{Hillier:1998}.
+Based on the measured spectra and the radiative transfer code CMFGEN, we determine the distance of \PCygni\ and Rigel from modeling their measured visibilities.

 This paper is organized as follows.
 We first describe our upgraded experimental setup in the next section (Sec.\,\ref{sec.ExpSetup}), which allows in particular measuring the polarization-resolved intensity correlation functions, and then we present our observations and the spatial intensity correlation functions measured on \PCygni\ and Rigel (Sec.\,\ref{sec_observations}).
 Sect~\ref{sec_modeling_cmfgen_pcygni_rigel} describes the radiative transfer code CMFGEN and our modeling approach to determine the distances of \PCygni\ and Rigel.
 Finally, our results are compared to the ones found in literature and then summarized in Sect.~\ref{discussion}.